ZhijianZhou01/metav/README.md

 +  [diamond](https://github.com/bbuchfink/diamond) (version >=2.0.9), the diamond is used to map reads or contigs to viral proteins.

-<b>Note</b>, these dependencies need to be installed manually by users beforehand and be added to `PATH` (system or user).
+<b>Note, these softwares need to be installed manually by users in advance and be added to `PATH` (system or user)</b>.

-## 3. Configuration of dependent software and database
+##  3. Database dependencies
-In order to manage the parameters of dependent softwares and databases convenienty, the `profiles.xml` file is used to record their configuration.
+### 3.1. host database

-In general, these parameters need to be configured once in the first running, except for the host database used to filter contamination of host genome.
+The host database is used to remove contamination from host genome. <b>How to prepare a host database?</b>

-### 3.1. about profiles.xml
-the template of profiles.xml is provided in the github repository, please note,

-+ currently version of nextvirus only supports the sequenced data from Illumina platform.

-+ the paths of these databases in profiles.xml need to be adjusted with reference to your computer.

-+ the parameters of software in profiles.xml generally does not need to be modified because they are suitable.

-### 3.2. how to prepare a host database?
 (1) download the genomic data of host with *.fasta format.

 (2) creat the host database using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) software, for example, `bowtie2-build /home/zzj/host_genome.fna /home/zzj/host_genome`.

-(3) finally, fill the path `/home/zzj/host_genome`  into `<database name="hostdb">` section of file `profiles.xml`.

-(4) nextvirus also supports multiplehost databases, please use `,` to separate these path, for example `/home/zzj/host_genome1, /home/zzj/host_genome2`.
+(3) nextvirus also supports multiplehost databases, please use `,` to separate these path, for example `/home/zzj/host_genome1, /home/zzj/host_genome2`.

 <b>Tip</b>, different samples may come from different hosts, please adjust them in profiles.xml in time.

+### 3.2. viral nr database

-### 3.3. how to prepare a viral nr database?
+The viral nr database was used to identity viral components from sequenced reads. <b>How to prepare a viral nr database?</b>

 (1) download the refseq of viral protein (amino acid) from [ncbi refseq database](https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/).

 (2) creat the viral nr database using [diamond](https://github.com/bbuchfink/diamond) software, for example, `diamond makedb -p 10 --in /home/zzj/nr/protein.fasta --db /home/zzj/nr/protein.dmnd`.

-(3) finally, fill the path `/home/zzj/nr/protein.dmnd`  into `<database name="viral_nr">` section of file `profiles.xml`.

 <b>Tip</b>, the viral nr database generally does not need to be replaced in the short term.

-### 3.4. how to prepare a viral taxonomy?
+### 3.3. viral taxonomy

 The viral taxonomy information is used to classfy viral reads, this repository provides the [taxonomy_information_2021-05-20.txt]() made by ourselves.
 If you want to add some information, please keep it in the same format.
-<b>Note</b>, the accession of protein needs to be consistent with viral nr database in the section 3.3.
+<b>Note</b>, the accession of protein needs to be consistent with viral nr database in the `section 3.2`.

 <b>Tip</b>, the viral taxonomy file generally does not need to be replaced in the short term.

+## 4. Configuration of dependencies
+In order to manage the parameters of dependent softwares and databases convenienty, the `profiles.xml` file is used to record their configuration.

+the template of profiles.xml is provided in the github repository, please note,

++ currently version of nextvirus only supports the sequenced data from Illumina platform.

++ the paths of these databases in profiles.xml need to be adjusted with reference to your computer.

++ the parameters of software in profiles.xml generally does not need to be modified because they are suitable in most cases.

+<b>Tip</b>, in general, these parameters only need to be configured once in the first running, except for the host database used to filter contamination of host genome.

-## 4. Getting help
+## 5. Getting help
-nextvirus is a command line interface program, users can get help documentation by entering `nextvirus -h`  or `nextvirus --help` .
+nextvirus is a command-line-interface program, users can view the help documentation by entering `nextvirus -h`  or `nextvirus --help` .
 | Parameter | Description |
 | --- | --- |
 |-h, --help | show this help message and exit|